Wasi26Ahmad/Bank-Deposit-Prediction/README.md

 1. **Dataset Overview:**
-   - Title: Direct Marketing Campaigns for Bank Term Deposits
+   - Title: Bank Term Deposit Predictions
    - Description: This dataset captures information on direct marketing campaigns conducted by a Portuguese banking institution.
 The campaigns primarily involved phone calls with customers, aiming to determine their likelihood to subscribe to a term deposit offered by the bank.
 The dataset includes various features providing insights into customer attributes and campaign outcomes.

 2. **Model Accuracy:**